 5 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends related to share price, sales per share, and the price-to-sales (P/S) ratio over the time period under review.
+The analysis of the quarterly financial data reveals several notable trends concerning the share price, sales per share, and price-to-sales (P/S) ratio over the observed periods.

 - Share Price